toby1984/terrain/README.md

 ![Screenshot](https://raw.githubusercontent.com/toby1984/terrain/master/screenshot.png)

-This is a small Java toy/C/OpenGL project where I actually wanted to play around with water-based terrain erosion to get more realistic heightmap than just using Simplex/Perlin noise or midpoint displacement alone.
+This is a small Java toy/C/OpenGL project where I actually wanted to play around with water-based terrain erosion to get a more realistic heightmap as by just using a noise function alone.
 I then got distracted by an interesting side-problem, creating lakes/ocean from water that follows the terrain's height gradient downwards.